meganz/mpenc_doc/source/crypto_gka.rst

 Group Key Agreement (GKA)
 *************************

-The group key agreement is conducted according to [CLIQUES]_.
-The protocol has only been modified towards using ECDH based on [Curve25519]_ instead of classical DH exponentiation.
+The group key agreement is conducted according to CLIQUES [00CLIQ]_.
+The protocol has only been modified towards using ECDH based on x25519 instead of classical DH exponentiation.

 The protocol allows for a shared group key negotiation for :math:`n` members in a total of :math:`O(n)` messages sent, and re-negotiations